GoogleCloudPlatform/spanner-migration-tool/README.md

 (up to a few GB).
 Many features of PostgreSQL, especially those that don't map directly to Spanner features, are ignored, e.g. (non-primary) indexes, functions, and sequences.
-Types such as integers, floats, char/text, bools, timestamps, and (some) array types map fairly directly to Spanner, but many other types do not and instead are mapped to Spanner's `STRING(MAX)`.
+Types such as integers, floats, char/text, bools, timestamps, and (some) array types, map fairly directly to Spanner, but many other types do not and instead are mapped to Spanner's `STRING(MAX)`.

 View HarbourBridge as a way to get up and running fast, so you can focus on